 Jason has taught workshops and university coursework on topics including R programming, GIS and spatial analysis, wildlife identification and ecology, and distance sampling.
-He has given or contributed to > 40 research presentations (several of which won awards) at scientific conferences, university seminars, and in public outreach through non-profit conservation groups.
+He has given or contributed to more than 40 research presentations (several of which won awards) at scientific conferences, university seminars, and in public outreach through non-profit conservation groups.
 Jason has authored several peer-reviewed articles and technical reports, and he contributes to a handful of R packages for ecological data analysis.
 Jason works on a variety of projects at WEST, and he enjoys the exciting interface of basic ecology, applied wildlife management, biological statistics, and GIS.
-Current areas of interest include bootstrapping and simulation, spatial analysis, hierarchical models, survival analysis, and abundance estimation.
+Jason’s current areas of interest include bootstrapping and simulation, spatial analysis, hierarchical models, survival analysis, and abundance estimation.